 - The Alaska independent procurement statute 21.33.061 requires tax payment to Alaska when Alaska is the home state of the insured.
 The tax rate is 3.7%.

-- In 2014, the Alaska Division of Insurance (“ADOI”) issued Bulletin 14-05 to notify surplus lines licensees and companies of adopted regulatory changes intended primarily to bring Alaska in to compliance with the Nonadmitted and Reinsurance Reform Act (“NRRA”).
+- In 2014, the Alaska Division of Insurance (“ADOI”) issued Bulletin 14-05 to notify surplus lines licensees and companies of adopted regulatory changes.
 These changes include, but are not limited to:

 - Elimination of requirement for the surplus lines broker to sign each report of a surplus lines transaction; however, the surplus lines broker is required to sign quarterly reports;